motan1337/StreamMii-Monolithic/README.md

 > And overall a backup of everything that i made.

-Why did you separate StreamMii that had normal and your version (monolithic)?
+Why did you separate StreamMii that had the classic and your version (monolithic)?

 > Better version controll.